 Andrea is a 3rd year graduate student working with Dr. Beverly Thorn in the health concentration.
 Andrea is from New York and completed her undergraduate degree at Bates College in Maine.
 She is currently interested in researching health disparities and psychosocial factors related to chronic pain

 Maz is a 3rd year student working with Dr. Jim Hamilton.
 Maz’s research focuses on the role of social-cognitive processes in the way people experience and respond to health and illness.
 Currently, his clinical work focuses on the treatment of psychological issues affecting physical health, and the implementation of psychosocial interventions programs for chronic health problems in integrated healthcare settings.

 Hylton is a 2nd year student working with Dr. Ken Lichstein.

-Sarah is a 4th year doctoral student working with Dr. Kenneth Lichstein in the clinical health psychology program.
-She is currently working on her dissertation looking at possible predictors of insomnia identity.
+Sarah Emert is a fifth-year doctoral student working with Dr. Kenneth Lichstein in the clinical health psychology program.
+Sarah was awarded her M.A. in Clinical Psychology in August 2016.
+Her Master’s Thesis investigated the associations between perceptions of sleep disturbance, personality, and emotional intelligence.
+She is currently working on her dissertation exploring possible predictors of insomnia identity.
 Her research interests include behavioral sleep medicine, neurobehavioral and biological effects of nonrestorative sleep, sleep deprivation, and sleep disturbance.